Flux-JS-Componet-Framework/FluxJS-Core/ReadME.md

 > for that child inside other component/children.

 ## Passing Props
-In ActiveJS you are able to pass data between a `Parent` & `Child` component.
+In FluxJS you are able to pass data between a `Parent` & `Child` component.
 This will allow for multiple uses of a component, but different data for each one.
 To pass a prop to a `child` component, we must add an `attribute` to the component `Element`, prefixed with a `#`.